NVIDIA/NeMo/tools/speech_data_explorer/README.md

 examle: Lets assume, that we have manifest of dataset called data_1.
 To use comparation tool you need to do next steps:
 1) transcribe data_1.json by a first model and rename resulting .json file to <Model_1_name>.json
-2) transcribe data_1.json by a second model and rename resulting .json file to <Model_2_name>.json Then run with -c1 and -c2 options and go to "Comparation tool folder"
+2) transcribe data_1.json by a second model and rename resulting .json file to <Model_2_name>.json Then run with -c1 and -c2 options and go to "Comparation tool" tab

 There you will see an interactive graph, and choose which data will display on each axis.
-I'd reccomend accuracy_model_1 from accuracy_model_2
+I'd reccomend accuracy_model_1 from accuracy_model_2 as it's easy to understand

 ![Speech Data Explorer](screenshot.png)